-The updated forecast assumes staff pay awards of 2.75% per annum for 2021/22 and each year thereafter.
-It is possible that pay awards may be agreed in excess of 2.75%, which will incur additional costs beyond those currently budgeted for.
+Whilst the updated forecast estimates staff pay awards of 2.75% per annum for 2021/22 and each year thereafter, it is possible that pay awards may be agreed in excess of 2.75%, which will incur additional costs beyond those currently budgeted for.
 Each additional 1% increase in pay equates to an estimated £100k additional cost on the pay bill of the council per annum.
+As detailed in section 8 above, the pay award for the current year is yet to be agreed.

-(iv) Reduction in Housing Benefit Administration Grant
+(vi) Reduction in Housing Benefit Administration Grant

 The Council receives an annual grant to support the cost of the administration of Housing Benefit and Council Tax.
 The grant that the Council receives for these purposes has reduced in recent years, particularly in respect of the Housing Benefit element, as the government moves away from a system of Housing Benefit payments and towards a national Universal Credit Scheme.
-This financial forecast reflects the latest estimates of grant levels for 2021/22 and for subsequent years.
+This financial forecast reflects the latest estimates of grant levels for 2022/23 and for subsequent years.
 As updated grant notifications are received in respect of future years it may be necessary to update the forecast accordingly.

-(v) Universal Credit
+(vii) Universal Credit